MatasAlius/vue-google-maps-directions/README.md

 # VueJS Google Maps directions API example

+This project shows how to get coordinates from map or using location permission and then draw route from start point (your selected coordinates) to end point and calculate trip distance and duration.

 Do not forget to app your Google Maps API key to ./src/credentials.js file (example file ./src/credentials.js.example)

 ## Project setup